keremciu/layup/README.md

 dribbble.com has an invitation model.

-What's the invitation model?
+:page_with_curl: What's the invitation model?

 An invitation system is a method of encouraging people to join an organization, such as a club or a website.
 In regular society, it refers to any system whereby new members are chosen; they cannot simply apply.

 tl;dr: If you're a talented designer and you want to add your works on dribbble, you need an invitation!

-### How can you get invitation?
+### :incoming_envelope: How can you get invitation from dribbble?

 You can get invitation only from dribbble players (users) who has an invitation.